zbef3825/webPostsdataBase/README.md

      "password":[password]
 }
 ```
 2. If userID and password are valid, you will receive a token.
-Token will be expired depending on userID.
+Token will expire depending on userID.
 <p>2a.
 If you are scrapy, you will receive 60 seconds to upload your data.
 Once the token is expired you will have to go through login process again.</p>
 3. You may now use a token to make GET request throughout the server
 <p>3a.
 GET '/api/all' to see all the web posts</p>